 Brussels Airlines visits Oslo

-I glance around nervously and realise that while I can not move from my seat, I can see almost evertyhing 360 degrees - from stars in the night sky to the dwelling dotted on the banks of the water and the fearsome men rowing in front of me on the longship.
+I glance around nervously and realize that while I can not move from my seat, I can see almost everything 360 degrees — from stars in the night sky to the dwelling dotted on the banks of the water and the fearsome men rowing in front of me on the longship.
 See page 51:

 TechRadar: The most Immersive VR ever!